impulselabsinc/littlebits-pricelist-scrapy/README.md

 ## Usage

-To get a list of bits (creates a file called 'allbits.csv') -
+To get a list of bits (creates a file called 'littlebits-list.csv') -
 ```sh
 scrapy runspider lb.py
 ```